darossi87/intune/README.md

 If you've obtained a predeploy file, it won't function as expected.
 From my observations, only the webdeploy file (also known as Headend Deployment) is capable of being extracted in this manner.

-Also, remember to retrieve your Orginfo.json file during this process.
+Also, remember to retrieve your Orginfo.json file if using Cisco Umbrella during this process.
+This is will be REQUIRED for OrgfileMove.sh script that move your Orginfo.json file

 ![image](https://github.com/darossi87/intune/assets/45303117/37a2a85a-4100-41c2-9f60-799386013ca5)